-Regardless of the information provided or the format selected, correct spelling of every word and sentence structure is a MUST!
+Regardless of the information provided or the format selected, the correct spelling of every word and sentence structure is a MUST!
 Have another cohort read the letter to help with potential spelling errors and clarity of your message.

 Power Declaration: This is a personal statement of job commitment as an introductory or closing statement.
-The statements are specific to each facility/organization.
-It will declare to the employer in a powerful way what skills you intend to bring upon employment to the facility/organization.
-Start with a statement of your education or practice, then add to the statement the positive outcome/behavior you will provided as a new employee.
+The statement(s) are specific to each facility/organization.
+It will powerfully declare to the employer what skills you intend to bring upon employment to the facility/organization.
+Start with a statement of your education or practice, then add to the statement the positive outcome/behavior you will provide as a new employee.